Overview

 Of note, Jillian successfully briefed and argued plaintiffs’ motion to compel the post-data breach forensic investigation report, which had been withheld on the basis of work product.
 She then successfully defended the Magistrate Judge’s ruling that the report did not qualify for work product protection when the defendant objected under Rule 72.
 See In re Capital One Consumer Data Sec.
 Breach Litig., No. 1:19MD2915 (AJT/JFA), 2020 WL 2731238, at *7 (E.D.
 Va.
 May 26, 2020), aff'd, No. 1:19MD2915 (AJT/JFA), 2020 WL 3470261 (E.D.
 Va.
 June 25, 2020).
 The case was settled for $190 million and issued final approval in September 2022.

 Kruger et al. v.
 Lely North America et al. (District of Minnesota): Jillian was the case manager and led discovery and briefing efforts in a class-action lawsuit against Lely North America.
 Inc. on behalf of dairy farmers who purchased and were dissatisfied with Lely’s Astronaut A4 robotic milker, which Plaintiff has alleged was defective.
 Jillian successfully briefed and argued against the international defendants’ motion to dismiss for lack of personal jurisdiction, which was denied in December 2020.
 Jillian negotiated document discovery and took four of the five depositions that occurred prior to settlement.
-A settlement that involves a cash fund of $49.75 million, with the option for farmers to receive cash or to trade-in their A4 robot for a new A5 robot, was preliminarily approved in January 2023.
+A settlement that involves a cash fund of $49.75 million, with the option for farmers to receive cash or to trade in their A4 robot for a new A5 robot.
+Given the class participation of over 95%, the settlement was valued at over $120 million and received final approval in September 2023.

 In re T-Mobile Customer Data Security Breach Litig.
 (Western District of Missouri): After Norman Siegel was appointed as one of the three co-lead interim class counsel, Jillian managed the case on behalf of SSH and was one of the primary drafters of the 338-page consolidated complaint.
 She also negotiated the Protective Order and ESI Protocol, including arguing related issues to the Court.
 After the parties agreed to a settlement, Jillian was one of the drafters for the preliminary approval motion, final approval motion, and various attendant briefing, as well as assisting in overseeing the claims process.
 The $350 million settlement received final approval in June 2023.